openstack-archive/wsme/doc/protocols.rst

 Return
 ~~~~~~

-The json encoded result when the response code is 200, OR a json object
+The Json encoded result when the response code is 200, or a Json object
 with error properties ('faulcode', 'faultstring' and 'debuginfo' if
-available).
+available) on error.

-For example, the /ws/person/get result looks like:
+For example, the '/ws/person/get' result looks like:

 .. code-block:: javascript